-This pencil has a black cone with a beautiful black, red and blue marbled casein barrel and crown.
+This pencil has a black cone and crown with a beautiful red, silver and black marbled casein barrel.
 It has a very pleasingly shaped pocket clip with a spade-shaped terminal, which is bright and shiny and appears to be gold plated.
-The point looks like it is gold plated as well, as does the central barrel band.
+The point looks like it is gold plated.
 The pencil has its original 1.18mm lead in it and propels the lead at a twist of the crown.
-The only damage I can see on this pencil is a tiny spot of discolouration to the pocket clip on the shaft near the terminal.

 This pencil works perfectly.

-A very interesting survivor, and in very nice condition too.
+A very interesting survivor, and in lovely condition too.